Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states: Graphene Geometries

 Graphene in the bulk respects time-reversal, inversion, and threefold rotational symmetry ($C_3$), which together protect the local and global stability of its Dirac points~\cite{bernevig2013topological}.
 In contrast, finite-size realizations such as nanoribbons and flakes break some of these symmetries and display rich boundary physics, including edge-localized states and geometry-dependent spectral gaps.
 A key distinction arises from the termination: zigzag edges naturally host states pinned near zero energy, while armchair edges do not.
 When graphene is proximitized by an $s$-wave superconductor in addition to Rashba spin–orbit coupling and a Zeeman field, the nature of its edges plays a decisive role in shaping zero-energy Majorana bound states.
 We find that the stability of Majorana-supporting topological phases is not universal to all proximitized graphene structures, but depends critically on the edge termination and the orientation of the applied field.
 This aspect will be explored in detail in the following sections.

 Finite-size graphene strips are formed by cutting a graphene sheet along specific crystallographic directions~\cite{son2006half,li2008chemically,jiao2009narrow,cai2010atomically}.
 Fig.~\ref{f0} (a) illustrates a finite-size armchair graphene strip with $N = 5$ and $L = 15$ (A-strip), (b) zigzag strip with $N = 21$ and $L = 3$ (Z-strip), (c) square strip $N = 12$ and $L = 5$ (S-strip) where $N$ denotes the layer index and $L$ represents the unit cell.
+Note that the actual system size we consider in our study is much larger.
+The labels A-, Z-, and S-type basically refer to different finite-size shape regimes of the same graphene honeycomb lattice.
+Specifically, A-type denotes the quasi-one-dimensional limit $N \ll L$, Z-type denotes $N \gg L$, and S-type denotes the nearly isotropic regime $N \sim L$, where the system dimensions along the two directions are comparable.

-Note that the the actual system size we consider in our study is much larger.
-Specifically, we analyze three representative geometries: a Z-strip with $N=171$ and $L=3$, an A-strip with $N=3$ and $L=171$, and an S-strip with $N=35$ and $L=15$.
+Specifically, we analyze three representative geometries: a Z-strip with $N=170$ and $L=3$, an A-strip with $N=3$ and $L=171$, and an S-strip with $N=35$ and $L=15$.
 In each case, the total number of lattice sites is $N \times (2L)$.
 Throughout this work, the strips are oriented such that the armchair edge lies along the $x$ direction.